 We are all called to serve in Christ’s mission, wherever we happen to be.

-Karla Ann Koll, PC(USA) Mission Co-Worker in Costa Rica since 2013 and professor of history, mission and religions for the Latin American Biblical University in San Jose, Costa Rica.
+The Rev. Dr. Karla Ann Koll, a mission co-worker in Costa Rica since 2013, is a professor of history, mission and religions for the Latin American Biblical University in San Jose, Costa Rica.
 She previously served in Nicaragua and Guatemala.

 Support the work of mission co-worker Karla Ann Koll in Costa Rica: pcusa.org/donate/E200373

 This article is from the Spring 2019 issue of “Mission Crossroads” magazine, which is printed and mailed free to subscribers within the U.S. three times a year by Presbyterian World Mission and also available online at pcusa.org/MissionCrossroads.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.